-- 24. Calls upon parliaments and governments to review the effectiveness, at the national and local levels, oft legislation on sexual violence; further calls for the establishment of a policy exchange network to facilitate exchanges of policy options and experiences at the international level; - 25.
-Calls upon parliaments and governments to make rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilization, or any other form of sexual violence of comparable gravity crimes under their domestic legislation and repress them as such; - 26.
-Emphasizes the value of effective correctional programmes to prevent recidivism, which is particularly high among sex offenders; - 27.
-Calls upon parliaments, when debating methods for gathering evidence and devising measures to punish sex offenders, to give special attention to the difficulty encountered by children and mentally disabled women - who are especially vulnerable to sexual violence - when they must testify in court;
+- 22. Calls upon parliaments and governments to review the effectiveness, at the national and local levels, oft legislation on sexual violence; further calls for the establishment of a policy exchange network to facilitate exchanges of policy options and experiences at the international level; - 23.
+Emphasizes the value of effective correctional programmes to prevent recidivism, which is particularly high among sex offenders; - 24.
+Calls upon parliaments, when debating methods for gathering evidence and devising measures to punish sex offenders, to give special attention to the difficulty encountered by children and mentally disabled women who are especially vulnerable to sexual violence when they must testify in court;